 People with diabetes should be particularly cautious when it comes to drinking alcohol because alcohol can make some of the complications of diabetes worse.
-For starters, alcohol prevents the liver from doing its job of regulating blood sugar.
+For starters, alcohol impacts the liver in doing its job of regulating blood sugar.
 Alcohol can also interact with some medications that are prescribed to people with diabetes.
-Even if you drink alcohol on rare occasions, talk with your healthcare provider about it so that he or she knows which medications are the most suitable for you.
+Even if you only rarely drink alcohol, talk with your healthcare provider about it so that he or she knows which medications are best for you.

 Here’s what you need to know:

 Alcohol can cause blood glucose levels to rise or fall, depending on how much you drink.
 Some diabetes pills (including sulfonylureas and meglitinides) also lower blood glucose levels by stimulating the pancreas to make more insulin.
 Combining the blood-sugar-lowering effects of the medication with alcohol can lead to hypoglycemia or “insulin shock,” which is a medical emergency.

 2. Alcohol prevents your liver from doing its job.